ziadoz/grokking-algorithms/notes.md

 - Training (use KNN or SVM, train with 90% of the data)
 - Evaluation (get model to produce predictions and compare to 10% of data held back)
 - Parameter Tuning (adjust `k = ?` or other algorithm parameters and re-evaluate predictions)

+## Chapter 13 - Where To Go Next

+**Linear Regression:**

+Plot a bunch of points on an X/Y axis, and then draw a line that roughly tracks through all the points.
+This line can then be used to make predictions.

+**Inverted Indexes:**

+A hash table that relates two pieces of information (e.g. words and the webpages they appear on).
+Commonly used in search engine indexing.

+**Fourier Transform:**

+A rare, brilliant and elegant algorithm with a million use cases.

+- Given a smoothie could tell you the ingredients.
+- Given a song it could tell you all the individual frequencies.

+It's great for processing signals:

+- Used to boost bass and hide treble in music.
+- Used to compress music (MP3) by working out frequencies that contribute less to the song.
+- Used to compress JPEGs.
+- Used to predict earthquakes.
+- Used to analyse DNA.

+**Parallel Algorithms:**

+Algorithms are hard to make faster.
+Distributing them over multiple CPU cores can increase performance.
+However, it's difficult to do, and the gains aren't linear.

+Some complexities include:

+- The overhead of managing the parallelism (e.g. splitting and then re-merging arrays)..
+- Amdahl's Law says the performance gain of optimising a part of a system is limited by how much time overall that part actually takes (e.g. if it's only 1% of the overall time taken, the gains will be small).
+- Deciding how to load balance what you want to parallelise (e.g. one core doing all the easy tasks, and the other doing all the hard ones would be inefficient).

+**Map/Reduce:**

+A special type of parallel algorithm called a distributed algorithm, popularised by Google.

+Distribute the workload over multiple machines or cores to speed things up.

+**Bloom Filters and HyperLogLog:**

+Imagine you have a huge set of data, for example URLs of stories added to Reddit.

+Identifying if the story had been posted before could be done with a hash table, but it would use too much memory.

+A bloom filter is a probabilistic data structure.
+It can tell you if the story has been posted before, but it may return a false positive.
+It will never return a false negative though (i.e. if a story hasn't been posted before).
+Bloom filters take up very little space.

+HyperLogLog approximates the number of unique elements in a data set.
+It can't give an exact answer, but the benefit is it uses a fraction of the memory typically required to do this.

+**HTTPs and Diffie Hellman Key Exchange:**

+An algorithm used in HTTPs to generate private and public keys a server can exchange.

+The client and server each generate a private key, and a common pattern, which is overlayed on their private key to produce public keys which can be exchanged and used to decrypt each others messages.

+TLS uses Ephemeral Diffie Hellman, which means the private keys are discarded per connection, so exposure it limited if leaked.